Timtech4u/simpleisbetterthancomplex.com/_posts/2016-05-09-django-tip-2-humanize.markdown

 {% raw %}{% load humanize %}{% endraw %}
 {% endhighlight %}

-Using it is very straight forward, for example the `naturaltime` template filter:
+Using it is very straightforward, for example the `naturaltime` template filter:

 {% highlight html %}
 {% raw %}{% extends 'base.html' %}{% endraw %}